Last updated: May 4, 2026

 - Timeline: Basic attendant care may move faster than broader waiver-style services.
 Do not assume every Texas long-term care service uses the same process.

-- What it is: The VA caregiver program can pay a monthly stipend to an approved primary family caregiver of an eligible Veteran.
+- What it is: The VA PCAFC page explains the VA program that may pay a monthly stipend to an approved primary family caregiver of an eligible Veteran.

 - Who can get it: The caregiver must be at least 18.
-The VA says the caregiver must be a spouse, child, parent, stepfamily member, extended family member, or someone who lives with or will live full-time with the Veteran.
-The Veteran must also meet VA program rules, including a service-connected disability rating requirement.
+The caregiver must be a close family member or live full time with the Veteran, or be willing to do so if approved.
+The Veteran must meet VA rules, including a 70% or higher VA disability rating, VA health care enrollment, and a need for at least 6 months of continuous in-person personal care services.

-- How it helps: Eligible primary caregivers may receive a monthly stipend, respite care, training, counseling, and sometimes CHAMPVA health coverage.
-The exact stipend amount varies.
-There is no single national monthly figure.
+- How it helps: Eligible primary caregivers may receive a monthly stipend, respite, training, counseling, and sometimes CHAMPVA health coverage.
+The exact stipend varies by level and location.

 - What to gather: Veteran information, caregiver information, direct deposit details, and records showing how much daily care the Veteran needs.